AlexVLyon/RammeverkG2/README.md

 ## Get started:

-Import JAR file, create Main.class and another .class file of your naming.
+Import/create and import JAR file to your project.
+Create Main.class and another .class file of your naming.
 We will call this “EditScene” for this guide.
 This class will extend GameEditor.
+Now you have two classes, main.java and EditScene.java:

 public class EditScene extends GameEditor {
 @Override